Qush-e Kohneh

-Qush-e Kohneh (قوش كهنه, also Romanized as Qūsh-e Kohneh) is a village in Sarakhs Rural District, in the Central District of Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 588, in 134 families.
+Qush-e Kohneh (قوش كهنه) (Note: Also romanized as Qūsh-e Kohneh) is a village in Sarakhs Rural District of the Central District in Sarakhs County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 588 in 134 households.
+The following census in 2011 counted 550 people in 143 households.
+The 2016 census measured the population of the village as 561 people in 162 households.